remotivelabs/remotivelabs-android-vhal/README.md

-# Set up and build android AAOS for Pixel 4a - stream on/offline data from remotiveLabs cloud
+# Set up and build android AAOS for Pixel 4a - stream on/offline data from RemotiveLabs cloud

 The start of this guide is copy of https://source.android.com/docs/devices/automotive/start/pixelxl, with the addition of fething new version of git and repo.